On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: introduction

 The dynamical instability of a self-gravitating sphere in the context of GR has been explored long ago by Chandrasekhar (1964)~\cite{Chandrasekhar:1964zza,Chandrasekhar:1964zz} and Zel'dovich \& Podurets (1966)~\cite{Zeldovich:1966}, via the study of pulsation equation and binding energy, respectively.
 It was found that the turning point of fractional binding energy~\cite{Ipser:1980,Gunther:2021pbf} is very close to the result using the pulsation equation~\cite{Feng:2021rst}.
 Chandrasekhar's criteron~\cite{Chandrasekhar:1964zza,Chandrasekhar:1964zz} provides a sufficient condition triggering the black hole formation.
 In hydrostatic equilibrium, the pressure of a star balances its self-gravity.
-As a gravitationally bound system, a star behaves as if it has negative specific heat: The more it loses energy, the hotter it gets~\cite{LyndenBell:1968yw,Spitzer:1987aa}.
+As a gravitationally bound system, a star behaves as if it has negative specific heat: The more energy it loses, the hotter it becomes~\cite{LyndenBell:1968yw,Spitzer:1987aa}.
 Therefore it undergoes the gravothermal evolution due to the heat dissipations.
 At each evolution stage the instability might set in depending on the fluid's \emph{stiffness}, which is characterized by its adiabatic index~\cite{Feng:2021rst}.
-For example, the adiabatic index of a (3+1) monatomic ideal fluid transits from $5/3$ (stiff) toward $4/3$ (soft) when the particles become more relativistic through the conversion of gravitational energy.
-This method has also been extended to address the stellar instability in (3+1) spacetime with a non-zero cosmological constant~\cite{Boehmer:2005kk}, the extra dimension influence~\cite{Arbanil:2019mae} on the strange quark stars, the stability of supermassive stars~\cite{Haemmerle:2020wwz}, and the self-interacting dark halo core collapse~\cite{Feng:2020kxv,Feng:2021rst}.
+For example, the adiabatic index of a (3+1) monatomic ideal fluid transitions from $5/3$ (stiff) toward $4/3$ (soft) when the particles become more relativistic through the conversion of gravitational energy.
+This method has also been extended to address the stellar instability in (3+1) spacetime with a non-zero cosmological constant~\cite{Boehmer:2005kk,Posada:2020svn}, the extra dimension influence~\cite{Arbanil:2019mae} on the strange quark stars, the stability of supermassive stars~\cite{Haemmerle:2020wwz}, and the self-interacting dark halo core collapse~\cite{Feng:2020kxv,Feng:2021rst}.
+However, see also the gravothermal instabilities from energy consideration in~\cite{Roupas:2014sda,Roupas:2018zie,Roupas:2020tcn}.